-PrEP may be one option to prevent HIV seronegative partners from acquiring HIV infection in serodifferent couples during attempts to conceive if the positive partner is not on suppressive ART.
+PrEP may be one option to prevent HIV seronegative partners from acquiring HIV infection through a serodifferent relationship during attempts to conceive if the HIV positive partner is not on suppressive ART.
 Assessment for pregnancy status should be undertaken if indicated at baseline.
-If a person is pregnant when starting PrEP or becomes pregnant while on PrEP, discuss the known risks and benefits of taking TDF-FTC during pregnancy.
-After discussing the potential risks of TDF-FTC, recommend continuation of PrEP during pregnancy or breastfeeding for those with ongoing risk for HIV.
+If a woman becomes pregnant when starting PrEP or becomes pregnant while on PrEP, we suggest a discussion of the known risks and benefits of taking TD-FTC during pregnancy.
+After discussing the potential risks of TD-FTC, recommend continuation of PrEP during pregnancy or breastfeeding for those with ongoing risk for HIV.
 Report information regarding use of PrEP during pregnancy to the Antiretroviral Pregnancy Registry.

-5.5.2 Bone health
+6.5.2 Bone health

 Bone loss is associated with tenofovir use.
 In addition, low bone mineral density (BMD) has been reported in participants in PrEP trials at baseline [1].
 Pre-existing risk factors for bone loss include: age over 50 years (particularly women); use of some medications including steroids; having a low body weight; smoking and excess alcohol use [2].
 Clinicians should discuss risk of bone loss with individuals with pre-existing risk factors or demonstrated osteoporosis, osteomalacia or osteopenia.
 Individuals with low BMD or risk factors should be counselled to reduce factors associated with low BMD such as reducing alcohol intake and stopping smoking as well as ensuring adequate levels of vitamin D and calcium in the diet and undertaking weight-bearing exercise.
-A person with osteoporosis on TDF-based PrEP will require careful monitoring at clinician discretion.
+A person with osteoporosis on TD-based PrEP will require careful monitoring at clinician discretion.

-5.5 Other considerations: recommendations
+6.5 Other considerations: recommendations

-29. We suggest that if an individual is pregnant when starting PrEP or becomes pregnant while on PrEP, we suggest continuation of PrEP during pregnancy or breastfeeding for those with ongoing risk for HIV after discussing the potential risks of TDF-FTC.
+32. We suggest that if an individual is pregnant when starting PrEP or becomes pregnant while on PrEP that they continue PrEP during pregnancy or breastfeeding if there is an ongoing risk of HIV acquisition, after discussing the potential risks of TD-FTC.
 (2B)

-- Report information regarding use of PrEP during pregnancy to the Antiretroviral Pregnancy Registry. - Discuss risk of bone loss with individuals with pre-existing risk factors or young people or demonstrated osteoporosis/osteomalacia/osteopenia.
+- Report information regarding use of PrEP during pregnancy to the Antiretroviral Pregnancy Registry. - Discuss risk of bone loss with individuals with pre-existing risk factors or young people or demonstrated osteoporosis/osteomalacia/osteopenia and manage appropriately.

-1. Liu AY, Vittinghoff E, Sellmeyer DE et al. Bone mineral density in HIV-negative men participating in a tenofovir pre-exposure prophylaxis randomized clinical trial in San Francisco.
-PLoS One 2011; 6: e23688.

-2. Kanis JA, Oden A, Johnell O et al. The use of clinical risk factors enhances the performance of BMD in the prediction of hip and osteoporotic fractures in men and women.
+- 1. Liu AY, Vittinghoff E, Sellmeyer DE et al. Bone mineral density in HIV-negative men participating in a tenofovir pre-exposure prophylaxis randomized clinical trial in San Francisco.
+PLoS One 2011; 6: e23688. - 2.
+Kanis JA, Oden A, Johnell O et al. The use of clinical risk factors enhances the performance of BMD in the prediction of hip and osteoporotic fractures in men and women.
 Osteoporos Int 2007; 18: 1033-1046.

-5.6 Prescribing PrEP
+6.6 Prescribing PrEP

-5.6.1 What to use
+6.6.1 What to use

-We recommend that TDF-FTC is used for PrEP for MSM, TGW, TGM, and heterosexual men and women.
-For heterosexual men and women only, TDF alone may be considered.
+We recommend that TD-FTC is used for PrEP for MSM, trans women, trans men and heterosexual men and women.
+For heterosexual men and women only, TD alone may be considered.